-For those who missed it, here is the first of our monthly casual Suzuki chats on the first Tuesday of each month via zoom.
+For those who missed it, here is November's "Chat with our Triangle."
 It is a time to hear moments of sharing and inspiration from members of our community.
 The Suzuki Triangle is the interaction between parent, teacher and student that makes the Suzuki Method unique and meaningful.
 We want to connect to each other through this experience and provide a network of support.
-This month's conversion includes:

 0 Comments